15 Common Phone Interview Questions (With Example Answers)

-In this article, we outline information on and example answers to commonly asked phone interview questions to prepare you for your next call with an employer.
+In this article, we outline the phone interview process and provide example answers to commonly asked phone interview questions to help prepare you for your next call with an employer.

 Phone interview questions with example answers